To start, why?

 Findings from interviews and surveys

-Each area had between 1 or 2 people in charge of making this process totally manual: on paper, they wrote down who was given the vouchers, while the reports and accounting were generated and kept in Excel books.
+Each area had between 1 or 2 people in charge of making this process manual: on paper, they wrote down who was given the vouchers, while the reports and accounting were generated and kept in Excel books.
 This activity took an average of 15 hours a week.

 Some positions required urgent trips that could not be planned and did not meet a monthly request pattern.

-It was complex to get people with different managerial and operative positions to ride in the same vehicle; there were cultural clashes and cases where it was impossible to force managers to share their transport.
+It was complex to get people with different managerial and operative positions to ride in the exact vehicle; there were cultural clashes and cases where it was impossible to force managers to share their transport.

 This project was developed in 8 weeks.